When it comes to replacing missing teeth, you've got some options. The question is which option is right for you?

 A. Dental implants are artificial tooth roots used to replace a missing tooth or teeth.

-A. Dental implants are composed of a titanium material and shaped like screws, cylinders or blades.
-Restorations either dental crowns, bridges or implant-supported dentures are secured to the implants after a healing period; or possibly immediately after the implant placement procedure.
+A. Implants are composed of a titanium material and shaped like screws, cylinders or blades.
+Restorations either dental crowns, bridges or implant-supported dentures are secured to the implants after a healing period; or possibly immediately after the placement procedure.

-A. The cost of dental implants depends on many factors, such as the type of implant procedure, the location where the dental implant procedure is performed, the type of dental insurance you have, and the type of dental implant your dentist places.
-Single dental implants may range in cost from $1,000 to $5,000.
-The cost of full-mouth reconstructive dental implants can range from $24,000 to $100,000.
+A. The cost of dental implants depends on many factors, such as the type of procedure, the location where the procedure is performed, the type of dental insurance you have, and the type of material your dentist uses.
+Single implants may range in cost from $1,000 to $5,000, whereas the cost of full-mouth reconstructive dental implants can range from $24,000 and up.

-A. Coverage of dental implant treatment is determined by individual insurance companies.
+A. Coverage is determined by individual insurance companies.
 The amount dental insurance companies may pay toward treatment varies.

-A. Dental implants are a safe and clinically proven alternative to bridges and dentures for replacing missing teeth in qualified candidates.
-People with certain risk factors, such as smokers, and those with inadequate bone density or who are immune-compromised, may not qualify for implant treatment.
+A. Implants are a safe and clinically proven alternative to bridges and dentures for replacing missing teeth in qualified candidates.
+People with certain risk factors, such as smokers, and those with inadequate bone density or who are immune-compromised, may not qualify for treatment.

 A. Dental implants are among the most predictable tooth replacement options.
-While there is no guarantee that an implant procedure will be successful, studies have shown a five-year success rate of 95 percent for lower jaw implants, and a 90 percent success rate for upper jaw implants.
+While there is no guarantee that a given implantation procedure will be successful, studies have shown a five-year success rate of 95 percent for lower jaw implants, and a 90 percent success rate for upper jaw implants.

 Q. Can smokers have dental implants?

-A. Dentists strongly advise patients to quit smoking before undergoing a dental implant procedure.
-Smokers are at higher risk for dental implant failure.
+A. Dentists strongly advise patients to quit smoking before undergoing the procedure.
+Smokers are at higher risk for implant failure.

 A. Dental implants are placed into the jawbone after the dentist drills a small hole into the site where the tooth is missing.
-This hole is slowly widened to accommodate the dental implant screw.
-Once the implant is placed, the gum tissue is replaced over the implant and a protective cover screw is placed on top for healing.
-After up to six months of healing, the dentist uncovers the implant and attaches an abutment, which holds the crown or tooth-like replacement to the implant.
+This hole is slowly widened to accommodate the screw.
+Once placed, the gum tissue is replaced over the implant and a protective cover screw is placed on top for healing.
+After up to six months of healing, the dentist uncovers the implant and attaches an abutment, which attaches the crown or tooth-like replacement.
 In some cases, the abutment may be placed at the same sitting as the implant.
 When the abutment is placed, a temporary crown will be provided to promote healing.

 A. A combination of local anesthesia and sedation dentistry, if necessary, is used during implant placement, so patients do not feel pain during the procedure.
 After the initial surgery, discomfort should be minimal.
 However, prescription pain medications may be prescribed to relieve any post-surgical pain or discomfort.